JamesANZ/prediction-market-mcp/README.md

 ## License

-ISC License - see LICENSE file for details
+MIT License - see LICENSE file for details

 ## Support